Printed Sunday February 17, 2019 11:47am

 Dr. Norris's areas of interest include Computer-based Education, Human Factors, and Teacher Productivity.

 J. Michael Spector's recent research is in the areas of intelligent support for instructional design, system dynamics based learning environments, assessing learning in complex domains, distance learning, and technology integration in education.
 Dr. Spector served on the International Board of Standards for Training, Performance and Instruction (IBSTPI) as Executive Vice President; he is on the Executive Committee of the IEEE Learning Technology Technical Committee and is Past-President of the Association for Educational and Communications Technology (AECT).
-He is the editor of the Development Section of Educational Technology Research & Development, and he serves on numerous other editorial boards.
-He co-edited the third and fourth editions of the Handbook of Research on Educational Communications and Technology, and has more than 100 journal articles, book chapters and books to his credit.
+He is the editor (now in his 12th year) of the Development Section of Educational Technology Research & Development, and he serves on numerous other editorial boards.
+He co-edited the third and fourth editions of the Handbook of Research on Educational Communications and Technology, is lead editor of the Encyclopedia of Educational Technology, and has more than 125 journal articles, book chapters and books to his credit.

 Dr. Warren's interests include the use of existing and emerging technologies to improve student literacy, motivation to learn, achievement, and positive experiences with school, especially in K-16 settings.
 Research interests include studying the use of technologies such as digital learning environments, off-the-shelf and designed games and simulations, and instances where these intersect with more traditional, non-digital curricular materials such as text books, literature, and oral storytelling, and teacher preparation for the use of each.